Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

     1. In this implementation, Senzing keeps its data in an IBM Db2 database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.

-The following diagram shows the relationship of the Helm charts, docker containers, and code in this IBM Cloud Private for Data reference implementation.
+The following diagram shows the relationship of the Helm charts, docker containers, and code in this IBM Cloud Pak for Data reference implementation.

 ![Image of architecture](architecture.png)